-Can Children Receive Social Security Disability?
+Can You Receive Social Security Disability for Children?

 There are three basic ways in which children can receive some type of disability benefits from Social Security: